 Mexico

-Concern America currently supports 5 field volunteers, working with 750 trained community members, serving a population of 105,000 in the state of Chiapas and Guanajuato, Mexico.
+Concern America currently supports 5 field volunteers, working with 750 trained community members, serving a population of 105,000 in the states of Chiapas and Guanajuato.

 A snapshot of our work-to-date